seasketch/geoprocessing/website/docs/gip/GIP-1-i18n.md

 - CLI commands will live at the root of the project.
 - When creating a new geoprocessing project, the `base` translations for the current version of the gp library are installed to the project at `src/i18n/baseLang`.
 Report developers should not edit this.
-- Report developers working on a geoprocessing project should not need to make sure that they keep their base translations up to date.
-They should automatically upgrade on every run of `npm install` using the `prepare` command.
+- Report developers working on a geoprocessing project will need to make sure that they keep their base translations up to date.
+They do this by running `npm run extract:translation`.
 - Project translations are managed alongside base translations under `src/i18n/lang`.
 These can be edited but typically will be done via CLI commands (see use cases below).
 - When initially created, each geoprocessing project will have `base` translations installed.
 - On publish, always push all local English translations.
 For all non-english langauges, push translations if it doesn't already exist in POEditor.
 Additionally, for all languages, if there is no local project translation, fallback to base translation if it exists.